-Implementation of this mission requires specific activities carefully designed to ensure that the mission is accomplished.
-These activities are grounded in the college's basic values and are grounded in the college's basic values and are continuously evaluated and improved.
+Implementation of this mission requires specific activities carefully designed to ensure the mission is accomplished.
+These activities are grounded in the college's basic values and are continuously evaluated and improved.
 As a current implementation strategy, the college:

-- -Offers Associate of Applied Science, Associate of Arts, and Associate of Science degrees, academic and technical certificate - -programs, and courses that prepare students for transfer, employment, and career advancement in areas that include allied health sciences, nursing, business, computer technologies, criminal justice, education, and engineering and related technologies, while continually developing new programs in emerging fields Offers a general education program to improve student communication and mathematical skills, critical thinking, cultural awareness, and personal and civic responsibility - -Provides customized training, specialized courses, continuing education, and assessment services to meet personal, career, and workforce development needs - -Provides developmental education to strengthen basic academic skills - -Develops articulation agreements and collaborative activities with high schools, technology centers, colleges, and universities to ensure smooth educational transitions for students - -Develops and sustains effective partnerships with business, industry, and community agencies to foster economic development and workforce preparation - -Initiates public service activities and educational collaboratives dedicated to life-long learning and the improvement of the community at large - -Creates opportunities for enrichment and personal growth through social, cultural/artistic, multi-cultural, and athletic activities - -Utilizes technology reflecting current business and industry standards - -Provides student support services to increase opportunities for success - -Promotes academic excellence by supporting effective learning with quality instruction, a free exchange of ideas, and enhanced educational experiences through honors programs
+- Offers Associate of Applied Science, Associate of Arts, and Associate of Science degrees, including academic and technical certificate programs, and courses that prepares students for transfer, employment, and career advancement in areas that include Allied Health Sciences, Nursing, Business, Computer Technologies, Criminal Justice, Education, Engineering and related technologies, while continually developing new programs in emerging fields offers a general education program to improve student communication, mathematical skills, critical thinking, cultural awareness, personal and civic responsibility - Provides customized training, specialized courses, continuing education, and assessment services to meet personal, career, and workforce development needs - Provides developmental education to strengthen basic academic skills - Develops articulation agreements and collaborative activities with high schools, technology centers, colleges, and universities to ensure a smooth educational transitions for students - Develops and sustains effective partnerships with business, industry, and community agencies to foster economic development and workforce preparation - Initiates public service activities and educational collaboratives dedicated to life-long learning and the improvement of the community at large - Creates opportunities for enrichment and personal growth through social, cultural/artistic, multi-cultural, and athletic activities - Utilizes technology reflecting current business and industry standards - Provides student support services to increase opportunities for success - Promotes academic excellence by supporting effective learning with quality instruction, a free exchange of ideas, and enhanced educational experiences through honors programs